abemscac/pies-doc/docs/react/use-ref.md

 Since everything is now exposed to parent component, you should be very careful when dealing with this instance; even calling `setState()` for children (from parent component) is now doable!

 Same as creating references of DOM nodes, you should **only do this when standard props/states cannot fulfill your requirements, or when using standard props/states is inconvenient**.
-Sometimes this happens when you try to integrate a 3rd party component into your app.
+Sometimes this happens when you try to integrate a thiry-party component into your app.

 ### Uncontrolled Components